astro-data/nist_atomic_lines_package/README.md

    * /script_result/          - folder with results from the script execution

-2. File that you put in /list_of_elements/ folder should contain required elements (with ionization levels)
+2. The file that that is placed under /list_of_elements/ folder should contain the required elements (with ionization levels)

-   For example file list_of_lines_example.txt should be like:
+   For example, file list_of_lines_example.txt should be like:

    H I